NethermindEth/Forta-Agents/Benqi-Agents/DelegationMonitor/README.md

 - BENQI-2
-  - Fired when user with `balance` greater than threshold delagate their votes.
+  - Fired when a user with a balance greater than the threshold delagates his votes.

   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata includes: